 Cheshire West and Chester Social Services have the lead role in the inter-agency Policy, Procedures and Guidance Document on the protection of vulnerable adults from abuse.

 If you report adult abuse, you will be asked for basic information about the person you are concerned about, and who is the alleged abuser.
 You will be asked about yourself, and what you heard or saw.
 Information will then be shared on a need to know basis, but you will be kept informed about who has to be told, for example, the police if a crime may have been committed.

 Together all the relevant agencies will work with the person who may be being abused, to establish what has happened, and what action the person wants taking next.
 Work will also be done with the alleged abuser, and multi-disciplinary options will be created which will prevent, reduce or stop further abuse from happening.

 Break the silence - contact social services, or any of the organisation listed, you will be believed and given advice about what to do.

 Information for professionals working with vulnerable adults

 For further information about vulnerable adults visit the Staying Safe pages on the West Cheshire Local Offer website.

-For further information about adult safeguarding please view our Safeguarding Adults Policy or visit the Cheshire West Local Adult Safeguarding Board (LASB) website below.
+For further information about adult safeguarding please view our Safeguarding Adults Policy or visit the Cheshire West Local Safeguarding Adults Board (LSAB) website below.